sports injury clinic in cheltenham

 These are just some of the common injuries our local sports physiotherapists treat :

 - Achilles Tendonitis - most of the time athletes will suffer an achilles tendon injury when a significant force is placed on the leg with the knee extended and foot pulled up.
 This usually happens when awkwardly landing from a jump, and stresses the tendon when it is already maximally stretched.
-A mild case may take a few days to settle, a complete rupture may require months of rehabilitation.

 - Groin Pull - or groin strain, the groin muscles can get strained with quick side-to-side movements when engaging in sports.
 Physiotherapy offers safe, appropriate strengthening and stretching techniques to aid injured patients resume activity and restore function after a groin pull.